frumgiu/UniTO/README.md

 In the mounted stage the client send a get request to the server and receive the data from db.

-The advance settings are work in progress and don't trigger any requests.

 ---
 # Development phase